-Section 4B1.3 implements 28 U.S.C. § 994(i)(2), which directs the Commission to construct guidelines that specify a "substantial term of imprisonment" for a defendant who committed the offense as part of a pattern of criminal conduct from which he derived a substantial portion of his income.
-Under this guideline provision, the offense level is to be increased to level 13 if it is not already level 13 or greater.
-Probation shall not be a sentencing alternative for these offenders.
+Background: Section 4B1.3 implements 28 U.S.C. § 994(i)(2) which directs the Commission to ensure that the guidelines specify a "substantial term of imprisonment" for a defendant who committed that offense as part of a pattern of criminal conduct from which he derived a substantial proportion of his income.
+Under this provision, the offense level is raised to 13, if it is not already 13 or greater.